 If you do need to pay, you have 28 days from the day you enter care to decide which payment method you prefer.
 You are required to pay a DAP until you decide which method you prefer.

 Some rooms are available for residents with reduced financial means.
-Supported residents may be asked to contribute to their cost of care via a Daily Accommodation Contribution (DAC) or Refundable Accommodation Contribution (RAC).
+Supported residents may be asked to contribute to the cost of their care via a Daily Accommodation Contribution (DAC) or Refundable Accommodation Contribution (RAC).
 If you require financial support, you must submit a Centrelink Asset Assessment.
 Centrelink will outline your payment obligation within 14 days.
 Daily care fees still apply.

 Income and Assets Assessments